Kristina01111000/Drws_site/README.md

 - add cancel course early section to page and get prior month free
 - fine tune new button description

-Need from Dr. W:

-- using paid membershippro
-	- patients code for membership, only one way to work
-	-  discount code that a patient get to allow them to use the existent registration form

-From Dr. W:

-Still Check:

--  peepso  for email issue

-Current Notes:

 - get rid of credit card link on payment (or see if it forces paypal)
 	- check it, get paid for what i put in
 	- set itto one dollar just for giggles